-The queen of The Fair Folk in the Discworld book The Wee Free Men is described as looking subtly wrong, because she's too perfect-looking to be human.
+The queen of The Fair Folk in The Wee Free Men is described as looking subtly wrong, because she's too perfect-looking to be human.
 It turns out her entire body is just an illusion of what she wants the viewer to see.

 Look at her eyes.
 I don't think she's using them to see you with.
 They're just beautiful ornaments.

 A Fire Upon the Deep.
-The female human protagonist is watching a transmission from her homeworld, which has been taken over by an alien with god-like powers.
+The female human protagonist Ravna is watching a transmission from her homeworld which has been taken over by the Straumli Perversion, an alien with god-like powers.
 She can clearly see that the human being used as a puppet/mouthpiece is acting strangely, but the aliens with her don't notice anything wrong with him because they're unfamiliar with human body language signals that we notice instinctively.
 Later this fuels a genocidal campaign to Kill All Humans in the false belief that they're willing agents of the Straumli Perversion.

 The Harry Potter series uses the Uncanny Valley to great effect: